24th Special Tactics Squadron: Special operations

-The 24th Special Tactics Squadron was called Brand X from 1977 to 1981.
-Then it was called Det 1 MACOS (Detachment One, Military Airlift Command Operations Staff).
-In 1983 it was renamed Det 4 NAFCOS (Detachment Four, Numbered Air Force Combat Operations Staff), in 1987 it became 1724th Combat Control Squadron, and then in the same year the 1724th Special Tactics Squadron.
-In 1992 it was finally renamed 24th Special Tactics Squadron.
+From 1977 to 1981, the 24th Special Tactics Squadron was called Brand X. Then it was called Det 1 MACOS (Detachment One, Military Airlift Command Operations Staff).
+In 1983, it was renamed Det 4 NAFCOS (Detachment Four, Numbered Air Force Combat Operations Staff).
+In 1987, it became 1724th Combat Control Squadron, and later in 1987, the 1724th Special Tactics Squadron.
+In 1992, it was renamed the 24th Special Tactics Squadron.

 In 1989, the 1724th Special Tactics Squadron participated in the United States invasion of Panama.
 In 1993, the 24th STS deployed 11 personnel including the unit commander, Lt.
 Col. Jim Oeser, as part of JSOC's Task Force Ranger during Operation Restore Hope.
 Several airmen were decorated for providing lifesaving medical care to wounded soldiers in the 1993 Battle of Mogadishu: Pararescuemen Technical Sergeant Tim Wilkinson received the Air Force Cross and Master Sergeant Scott Fales the Silver Star.
 Combat Controller (CCT) SSgt.
 Jeffrey W. Bray received the Silver Star for coordinating helicopter attack runs throughout the night around their positions.

-From 15 to 20 September 2000, the 24th STS and the 23rd Special Tactics Squadron took part in the annual Canadian military exercise, Search and Rescue Exercise (SAREX).
+In September 2000, the 24th STS and the 23rd Special Tactics Squadron took part in the annual Canadian military exercise, Search and Rescue Exercise (SAREX).
 This was the first time Special Tactics units took part in SAREX.

 The squadron was heavily involved in combat operations in Iraq and Afghanistan, where the unit was part of the JSOC groupings Task Force 121, Task Force 6-26 and Task Force 145.
 During Operation Rhino, two 24th STS operators were among the members of Task Force Sword that established a forward arming and refueling point (FARP) at Dalbandin, on the border with Pakistan.
 On November 13, an eight-man 24th STS element, supporting thirty-two Rangers from B Co., 3rd Ranger Battalion, executed a combat jump to seize a desert landing strip (LZ Bastogne).
 It was 24th STS's second combat jump of the war.

-At LZ Bastogne, 24th STS was responsible for preparing the airstrip to receive two MC-130 Combat Talons, each ferrying two of Delta Force's AH-6 Little Bird gunships, which would (once unloaded) proceed to use LZ Bastogne as a FARP for their operations.
-24th STS was so frequently tasked with the mission of using a penetrometer to ensure the soil could support the weight of the Combat Talons carrying Little Birds, that they did more HALO jumping than any other unit in JSOC with at least 10 separate combat HALO jumps during the early days of the war.
+At LZ Bastogne, 24th STS was responsible for preparing the airstrip to receive two MC-130 Combat Talons, each ferrying two of Delta Force's AH-6 Little Bird gunships, which once unloaded, used LZ Bastogne as a FARP for their operations.
+24th STS was so frequently tasked with the mission of using a penetrometer to ensure the soil could support the weight of the Combat Talons carrying Little Birds, that they did more HALO jumping than any other unit in JSOC, with at least 10 separate combat HALO jumps during the early days of the war.